CJCascalheira/monkeypox-reddit/README.md

 A data mining analysis of the monkeypox (MPX) conversation among LGBTQ+ people who use Reddit.com.

 All analyses conducted in Python 3.10 and R 4.1.3.

+R Studio and PyCharm used as the IDEs.